scc-digitalhub/docs/user/docs/runtimes/dbt.md

      - `<local-path>`
 2. The runtime inserts the data into a temporary versioned table in the default postgres database.
 These tables are named `<dataitem-name>_v<dataitem-id>`, and will be deleted at the end of the execution.
 3. The runtime creates all the necessary DBT artifacts (profiles.yml, dbt_project.yml, etc.) and runs the DBT transformation.
 4. The runtime stores the output table into the default postgres database as result of the DBT execution.
 The table name is built from the `outputs` parameter.
 Then, the runtime creates a dataitem with the `outputs` name parameter and saves it into the Core backend.
-You can retrieve the dataitem with the `run.results().get_dataitems()` method.
-In general, the output table is named `<dataitem-output-name>_v<dataitem-output-id>` and is stored in the default postgres database passed to the runtime via env variable.
+You can retrieve the dataitem with the `run.outputs()` method.
+In general, the output table versioned is named `<dataitem-output-name>_v<dataitem-output-id>` and is stored in the default postgres database passed to the runtime via env variable.

 ## Snippet example